castleXM/xm-labs-zabbix/README.md

 * [zabbix_comm_plan.zip](zabbix_comm_plan.zip) - The Communication Plan that receives Zabbix alerts
 * [zabbix_files.zip](zabbix_files.zip) - Files required by the Integration Agent and Zabbix

+**Note**: To download, follow each link above and then click the **Download** button.
+Do not try to download by right-clicking the links.

 # Installation

 ## xMatters set up